Harrisburg University to break ground on expansion project

-The 17-floor building will be located at 3rd and Chestnut streets in downtown Harrisburg.
+The 17-floor building will be located at Third and Chestnut streets in downtown Harrisburg.

 The building will serve as an education center and a 197-room hotel, conference center, and a restaurant.

 The project will cost the school $100 million.
-The unnamed hotel partner will spend $30-$35 million.
+The unnamed hotel partner will spend $30 to $35 million.

 Construction is expected to be completed by summer of 2021.